First Anglo-Maratha War: Background

 The British Calcutta Council condemned the Treaty of Surat, sending Colonel Upton to Pune to annul it and make a new treaty with the regency.
-The Treaty of Purandhar (1 March 1776) annulled that of Surat, Raghunathrao was pensioned and his cause abandoned, but the revenues of Salsette and Broach districts were retained by the British.
+The Treaty of Purandhar (1 March 1776) annulled that of Surat, Raghunathrao was pensioned and his cause abandoned, but the revenues of Salsette and Bharuch districts were retained by the British.
 The Bombay government rejected this new treaty and gave refuge to Raghunathrao.
 In 1777, Nana Phadnavis violated his treaty with the Calcutta Council by granting the French a port on the West coast.
-The English retaliated by sending a force towards Pune.
+The British retaliated by sending a force towards Pune.

-Initial stage and Treaty of Purandar (1775–1776)
+Initial stage and Treaty of Purandar (1774–1775)

 British troops under the command of Colonel Keating, left Surat on 15 March 1775, for Pune.
 But they were checked by Haripant Phadke at Adas and were totally defeated on 18 May 1775.
 Casualties for Keating's force, accompanied by Raghunathrao, included 96 killed.
 The Marathas casualties in the Battle of Adas (Gujarat) included 150 killed.

 Warren Hastings estimated that direct actions against Pune would be detrimental.
 Therefore, the Supreme Council of Bengal condemned the Treaty of Surat, sending Colonel Upton to Pune to annul it and make a new treaty with the regency.
 An agreement between Upton and the ministers of Pune called Treaty of Purandar was signed on 1 March 1776.

+The Treaty of Purandar (or Treaty of Purandhar) was a doctrine signed on 1 March 1776 by the peshwa of the Maratha Empire and the British East India Company's Supreme Council of Bengal in Calcutta.
+Based on the terms of the accord, the British were able to secure Salsette.

+Treaty was signed between the then Governor General Warren Hasting who sent Colonel Upton and Nana Fadnavis of Peshwa in which British accepted Sawai Madhav Rao as a new Peshwa and Maratha accepted not to recognise existence of French in India.

 The Treaty of Purandhar (1 March 1776) annulled that of Surat, Raghunath Rao was pensioned and his cause abandoned, but the revenues of Salsette and Broach districts were retained by the British.